osg-htc/docs/docs/security/user-certs.md

 Follow the steps below to get an user certificate:

 1. First, either search for your institution and select it or scroll through list and do the same. <br>![Institution Selection](/img/cilogon_select_idp.png)

+    !!! note
+        Make sure to select your educational institution from CILogon's list.
+        For instance, do not use your Google ID or GitHub ID.

 1. Click the `Log On` button and enter your instutional credentials.
 1. Upon successfully entering your credentials, you'll get a page asking for you to enter a password.
 Enter a password that is at least 12 characters long and then click on the `Get New Certificate` button.<br>![Password entry](/img/cilogon_cert_password.png)
 1. The web page will generate a `usercred.p12` file and prompt you to download it.
 The certiticate will be protected